zackchase/mxnet-docs/getting_started/basics-ndarray.md

 a multidimensional array of homogenous data.
 Put simply, this just means that all elements of a given NDArray must be of the same type most often, we'll be working with floating point numbers.

-As concrete examples, we could store a single vector as a 1D `NDArray`, or a table of values, formally known as a matrix, as a 2D `NDArray`.
+As concrete examples, we could store a single _vector_ as a 1D `NDArray`, or a table of values, formally known as a _matrix_, as a 2D `NDArray`.
 In deep learning, we often have to work with higher-dimensional arrays.
 Images, for example consist of 3D `NDArrays`, with separate dimensions corresponding to the height, width, and channel (red, green and blue).
 And when we have a dataset of multiple images, we might store this object in a 4D array.
-When the number of dimensions exceeds 2, we call these objects tensors.
+When the number of dimensions exceeds 2, we call these objects _tensors_.

 Of course, storing data isn't very exciting if you can't do anything interesting with it.
 The `NDArray` module supports a large number of optimized functions